dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 The list is terminated by a 0 (0 is not meaningful as valid delta).

-**Note:** This section is only present in single-file R2R files.
-In composite R2R files created by compiling multiple input MSIL assemblies, method entrypoints need to be split by assembly and are addressed through `READYTORUN_SECTION_ASSEMBLIES` section instead.
+**Note:** This is a per-assembly section.
+In single-file R2R files, it is pointed to directly by the main R2R header; in composite R2R files, each component module has its own entrypoint section pointed to by the `READYTORUN_SECTION_ASSEMBLIES_ENTRY` core header structure.

 ## READYTORUN_SECTION_EXCEPTION_INFO